- feet and toes

 Description Of Sciatica

 It is often due to a back complaint and is more common down one leg but can present down both.
-It is an example of referred which is where you feel the symptoms away from the actual cause of the problem ie leg pain from a back condition
+It is an example of referred pain which is where you feel the symptoms away from the actual cause of the problem ie leg pain from a back condition.
+Sciatica is where the sciatic nerve, which runs from your lower back to your feet, is irritated or compressed.
+It usually gets better in 4 to 6 weeks but can last longer.
+Symptoms can be aggravated when moving, sneezing or coughing.

 Common Symptoms of Sciatica

-Sciatica symptoms are most commonly pain but can give rise to feelings of numbness, tingling and weakness.
+Sciatica symptoms are most commonly pain felt at the nerve roots following the spinal-canal can give rise to feelings of numbness, tingling and weakness.

-Symptoms may be along the full length of the nerve but it may just be at some point along the nerves distribution, such as in the calf or buttock.
+Symptoms may be along the full length of the nerve but it may just be at some point along the nerves distribution, such as in the calf or buttocks.

 Causes Of Sciatica